Please note that Tapas no longer supports Internet Explorer.

 “What?”

 “You kids didn’t have to study the scriptures in school, didn’t you?
-I wasn’t a big fan of it, but those were different times,” he shrugged.
+I wasn’t a fan of it, but those were different times,” he shrugged.
 “It has been a solitary path since I began walking in the Convergence, and my mind often tries to rationalize what it sees here.
 That verse I mentioned describes this situation quite well, if you ask me.”
 He looked back at her and walked closer.
-“God created men and gave them authority over all other species of His creation.
+“God created mankind and gave them authority over all other species of His creation.
 Some say it’s an allegory for us humans having a more developed reasoning, and I used to think that made sense.
-But now I believe perhaps whoever wrote it could also step into the Convergence.”
+But now I believe perhaps whoever wrote it could also step into the Convergence, and that’s what they were referring to.”

-Rosario didn’t want to play along, but feared that her safety depended on understanding what he was trying to tell her, and she needed to stay alive if she wanted to help her apprentices.
+Rosario was lost for words, so when he made a pause as if expecting her to add something, she spoke without thinking.
 “I… already understood you are controlling people using the parasites from the plant under the keep.
 So now you’re telling me others can also have this power.”

-With a gesture similar to when he controlled the infested man at the manor, he made the root of a behemoth retract, causing part of the tunnel to collapse.
+Before Rosario could say something, he extended a hand towards the root of a behemoth.
+With a gesture similar to the one he used to control the infested man at the manor, he made the root of a behemoth retract, causing part of the tunnel to collapse.

 Azifri